breatheco-de/content/src/content/lesson/everything-you-need-to-start-using-sqlalchemy.md

 On a datababase the COMMIT command should be issued so that changes will take effect (COMMIT works just like on github, you add every file and modification first  `git add` and then by saying `git commit` you save your changes.)

-On other hand, if something goes wrong or failure occurs, a ROLLBACK command should be issued to return every table referenced in the transaction to its previous state.
+On the other hand, if something goes wrong or a failure occurs, a ROLLBACK command should be issued, to return every table referenced in the transaction to its previous state.